ThalesBMC/ThalesBMC/README.md

 Hey there 👋

 I'm a frontend developer specializing in web and mobile apps, especially within the Web3 and crypto space.
-My expertise includes building secure, scalable applications that handle thousands of dollars in transactions daily.

 <table align= "center">
   <tr>